 Always pick out your horse’s hooves after riding in mud.
 Sharp rocks can get stuck in muddy hooves, and rocks can cause stone bruises and abscesses.

 You probably can’t do much about the mud in your barn’s fields, that’s the owner’s responsibility.
 But if your horse lives in a small pen, you should shovel out wet patches and replace them with dry bedding.
 There are lots of absorbent beddings around.
 Look for them at your local feed or tack shop.

-This article first appeared in the November/December 2004 issue of Young Rider.
-Click here to subscribe to YR.
+This article originally appeared in the November/December 2004 issue of Young Rider magazine.
+Click here to subscribe!